silviot/edx-platform-wiki/XBlock-Peak-Confusion-notes.md

 - Use of `to_json` and `from_json` for client facing code.
     - Use `singledispatch` to allow for many serialization targets?
 - Use of `handler_prefix` to implement JS `handler_url` code
+- `ErrorModules` and `ErrorDescriptors` don't act like the `XModule`s and `XModuleDescriptor`s they replace
+    - Use `ErrorMixin` instead that has an `is_error` attribute, and possibly overrides views with debugging info?

 Old-to-new conversions: